 For example, a 2014 study found that feeding hamsters with enoki powder or extract significantly influenced cholesterol levels.

-The results showed that the animals receiving the highest dose had the lowest levels of total cholesterol (TC), triacylglycerol, and low-density lipoprotein cholesterol (LDL-C) after eight weeks.
+After eight weeks, the results showed that the animals receiving the highest dose had the lowest total cholesterol (TC), triacylglycerol, and low-density lipoprotein cholesterol (LDL-C).

 The researchers attributed these results to the mushrooms’ high dietary fiber content, antioxidant compounds, and a chemical called mycosterol.
-Experts have linked the latter to reductions in blood pressure and blood sugar, as well as cholesterol.
+Experts have linked the latter to blood pressure, blood sugar, and cholesterol reduction.

 A 2018 study had somewhat similar results.
 Researchers fed mice a high-fat diet and administered enoki mushroom chitosan to some of the animals.
 The results indicated that, after six weeks, the mice in the enoki groups gained less weight than their untreated counterparts.